HomeGuidesAPI ReferenceChangelog

 Principle

-The dynamic energy model introduces the following three parameters of the TRON network , which jointly control the energy_factor field of the contract:
+The dynamic Energy model introduces the following three parameters of the TRON network, which jointly control the energy_factor field of the contract:

-• increase_factor: If the basic energy consumption of the contract exceeds the threshold during a certain maintenance cycle, the energy_factor will increase by a certain percentage according to the increase_factor in the next maintenance cycle.
+• increase_factor: If the basic Energy consumption of the contract exceeds the threshold during a certain maintenance cycle, the energy_factor will increase by a certain percentage according to the increase_factor in the next maintenance cycle.

-• max_factor: the maximum value of energy_factor.
+• max_factor: the maximum value of energy_factor for a contract.

 energy_factor = min((1 + energy_factor) * (1 + increaese_factor)-1, max_factor)